On critical renormalization of complex polynomials: Preliminaries

 Quasi-conformal images of circle arcs, circles, and disks can be described explicitly.

-\begin{dfn}[Quasi-arc, quasi-circle, quasi-disk] A \emph{simple arc} in $\C$ is a homeomorphic image of $[0, 1]$ under a map $\xi:[0, 1]\to \C$.
+\begin{dfn}[Quasi-arc, quasi-circle, quasi-disk] A \emph{simple arc} in $\C$ is the image of $[0, 1]$ under a homeomorphic embedding $\xi:[0, 1]\to \C$.
 A simple arc $I$ is a \emph{quasi-arc} if for any such $\xi$ and any $x\le y\le z$ we have

 where $C>0$ is a constant independent of $x$, $y$, $z$ and $\xi$.
-A \emph{quasi-circle} is a Jordan curve such that any arc of it is a quasi-arc with a uniform constant $C$.
-For quasi-arcs and quasi-circles in the \emph{Riemann sphere} $\ol\C=\mathbb{C}P^1$, we use the spherical distance between $a$ and $b$ instead of $|a-b|$, etc. A \emph{quasi-disk} is a Jordan disk bounded by a quasi-circle.
-A \emph{quasi-conformal reflection} in a Jordan curve is an orientation-reversing quasi-conformal involution of the sphere which switches the inside and the outside of the curve fixing points on the curve. \end{dfn}
+A \emph{quasi-circle} is a Jordan curve such that any sufficiently small arc of it is a quasi-arc with a uniform constant $C$.
+For quasi-arcs and quasi-circles in the \emph{Riemann sphere} $\ol\C=\mathbb{C}P^1$, we use the spherical distance between $a$ and $b$ instead of $|a-b|$.
+A \emph{quasi-disk} is a Jordan disk bounded by a quasi-circle.
+A \emph{quasi-reflection} in a Jordan curve is an orientation-reversing involution of the sphere that (1) switches the inside and the outside of the curve fixing points on the curve, (2) upon post-composition with any anti-holomorphic homeomorphism of the sphere, produces a quasi-conformal map. \end{dfn}

 The following theorem is due to L. Ahlfors, see \cite{ahl66} or 4.9.8, 4.9.12, and 4.9.15 in \cite{hub}: